laup2012/laup2012.github.io/vault/kitchen.food.kimchi.md

 * for cabbage kimchi: WEARING GLOVES, put the paste on every leaves, wrap them up with the vegetables inside and put them in a container.
 * for the radish kimchi: cut the rest of the radish into cubes, put them in a container, add the paste and mix it well.
 * cover it (with a weight on top) and leave it outside the fridge for 36 hours, then move it to the fridge for six days.

+## Shortcut:
+cut the cabbage into small pieces, salt them and wait for the liquid to drain while cutting the other vegetables.
+Rinse well and use as is.